xiaoyang-sde/knowledge-base/docs/programming-language/c-plus-plus/template.md

 ### Reference

+- When a function parameter is a template type parameter `T`, it could accept either an lvalue or an rvalue, which will be copied or moved, and the `const` qualification will be dropped.
-- When a function parameter is an lvalue reference to a template type parameter `T&`, it could accept a `const` or non-`const` lvalue.
+- When a function parameter is an lvalue reference to a template type parameter `T&`, it could accept an lvalue, and the `const` qualification will be preserved.
 - When a function parameter is a `const` lvalue reference to a template type parameter `const T&`, it could accept a `const` lvalue or an rvalue.

-- When a function parameter is an rvalue reference to a template type parameter `T&&`, it could accept either an lvalue or an rvalue.
+- When a function parameter is an rvalue reference to a template type parameter `T&&`, it could accept either an lvalue or an rvalue, and the `const` qualification will be preserved.
   - When an lvalue `U` is passed to `T&&`, the compiler deduces the template type parameter `T` as the argument's lvalue reference type `U&`.
   - When an rvalue `U` is passed to `T&&`, the compiler deduces the template type parameter `T` as the argument's  type `U`.
   - The reference collapsing rule states that `X& &`, `X& &&`, and `X&& &` collapse to `X&` and `X&& &&` collapses to `X&&`.
 Therefore, the function parameter `U& &&` collapses to an lvalue reference `U&`.